maddenp/iotaa/README.md

 ## Important Notes

 - Tasks yielding the same name are deemed identical by `iotaa`, which will add just one to the task graph for execution, discarding the rest.
-Be sure that distinct tasks `yield` distinct names.
+Be sure that distinct tasks yield distinct names.
 - The following keyword arguments to task functions are reserved.
 They need only be provided when calling the root function of a task graph from outside `iotaa`, not when calling a task function as a requirement inside a decorated `@task`, `@tasks`, or `@external` function.
 They are consumed by `iotaa`, not passed on to task functions, and should not appear in task functions' argument lists.
 Since they do not appear in argument lists, linter complaints may need to be suppressed at some call sites.
-    - `dry_run`: Instructs `iotaa` not to run the action logic in a `@task` function.
+    - `dry_run`: Instructs `iotaa` not to run the action code in a `@task` function.
 Defaults to `False`.
 Passed automatically by the `iotaa` CLI when the `--dry-run` switch is specified.
 For dry-run mode to work correctly, ensure that any statements affecting external state execute only after the final `yield` statement.
     - `log`: Provides a custom Python `Logger` object for `iotaa` to use.
 Defaults to the Python root logger.
 Task functions may access the in-use `iotaa` logger via the `iotaa.log` object.
     - `threads`: Specifies the number of concurrent threads to use.
 Defaults to 0 (i.e. execute tasks in the main Python thread).
 - Workflows may be invoked repeatedly, potentially making further progress with each invocation, depending on readiness of external requirements.
 Since task functions' assets are checked for readiness before their requirements are checked or their post-`yield` statements are executed, completed work is never repeated (i.e. tasks are idempotent), unless the asset becomes not-ready via external means.
 For example, one might notice that an asset is incorrect, remove it, fix the workflow code, then re-run the workflow: `iotaa` would perform whatever work is necessary to re-ready the asset, but nothing more.